unchainedshop/unchained/docs/source/quick-start.md

 - http://localhost:3000 to see the front-end (storefront)

-See it in action by adding `Assortments` and `Products` etc... using the unchained control panel.
+See it in action by adding `Assortments` and `Products` etc... using the Unchained Admin UI .

 ## Step 3: Deploy youe storefront with Vercel